SkylineCommunications/dataminer-docs/connector-help/connector_help/Advantech_AMT_VSAT_BUC_Redundancy_Controller.md

 # Advantech AMT VSAT BUC Redundancy Controller

-This driver can be used to monitor and control the Advantech AMT VSAT uplink (standalone or in redundancy) and downlink system.
+This connector can be used to monitor and control the Advantech AMT VSAT uplink (standalone or in redundancy) and downlink system.
 The controller must be connected to the uplink and downlink serial M&C port to provide all monitoring and control functions.

 ## About